-Exotic species such as cheatgrass (Bromus tectorum), tamarisk (Tamarix spp), mustards (Descurainia spp and Sysimbrium spp), and others have become commonplace in areas such as the highway corridors, riparian areas and areas heavily impacted by wildland fires.
-These invasive species continue to increasingly alter the composition of areas currently dominated by native species.
-In addition, some exotic species such as cheatgrass, which is estimated to occupy approximately 57,600 acres in the County, can increase both fire occurrence and behavior (Tueller, et al. 2002).
+Exotic species such as cheatgrass (Bromus tectorum), red brome (Bromus ruben), tamarisk (Tamarix spp.), mustards (Descurainia spp. and Sysimbrium spp.), and others have become commonplace in areas such as the highway corridors, riparian areas, and areas heavily impacted by wildland fires.
+In addition, some exotic species such as cheatgrass, for which there is no accurate estimated number of acres in the county, can increase fire frequency, risk of ignition, and behavior (Tueller, et al. 2002).